OlivierLD/raspberry-coffee/Project.Trunk/Deviation.Tool/README.md

 # Deviation Curve
-Here is a tool allowing you to elaborate your own deviation curve.
+Here is a tool allowing you to elaborate your own deviation curve from logged data.

 ## How it works
 The generic format of a deviation curve is